mmoult/SPIRV-Interpreter/README.md

 - Be provided under the same license as the project (MPL 2.0).
 - Follow the coding style.
 We recommend using `clang-format` (see settings at [.clang-format](src/.clang-format)).
 - Be well-documented and have test cases (in `examples` and/or `test` directories).
 - Not break other code.
-Include the results of running `test/example-runner.py` and `tests` in requests as proof.
+Run `test/example-runner.py` and `build/test/tests` as proof.

 ## License
 The interpreter's novel source is licensed with the MPL v2.0.
 Full license terms are in [LICENSE.md](LICENSE.md).